-The Shakopee Mdewakanton Sioux Community (SMSC) and American Heart Association have launched the Fertile Ground Leadership Institute.
-It is designed to provide advanced training for Native Americans who are working toward health and dietary well-being in their communities and searching for new ways to strengthen their effectiveness through traditional knowledge.
+|The Fertile Ground Leadership Institute provided free, advanced training for Native Americans working toward health and dietary well-being in their communities and searching for new ways to strengthen their effectiveness through traditional knowledge.

 Fertile Ground Leadership Institute learning and training topics

 - Broadening the Circle – Organizing community engagement is a series of conversations around kitchen tables, in supermarket aisles, and at tribal gatherings.
-Through role playing and guided discussion, participants will explore the impact of active listening and on-ramps to involvement, which are cornerstones of community organizing.
+Through role playing and guided discussion, participants explore the impact of active listening and on-ramps to involvement, which are cornerstones of community organizing.

-- The Path Ahead – Participants will reflect on their own commitment to build capacity for organizing for health and wellness in their own communities, and what kind of support they may need to share the new skills and knowledge learned in the Leadership Institute.
+- The Path Ahead – Participants reflect on their own commitment to build capacity for organizing for health and wellness in their own communities, and what kind of support they may need to share the new skills and knowledge learned in the Leadership Institute.